LA mayor says vaccines by ZIP code would have saved lives

 “From a public health perspective, we should have gone in with surge teams to ZIP codes that were hardest hit (by the coronavirus) and just say, ‘Anybody in this ZIP code gets a vaccine,’” Garcetti said during an online interview with the Harvard T.H.
 Chan School of Public Health.
 “And we could of — I think — really prevented a lot of deaths.”

 Garcetti and Newsom are fellow Democrats and close friends.
-And while the mayor didn’t name Newsom, his comments ultimately are criticism of the governor’s approach, which were modified earlier this month when he announced 40% of all vaccine doses will go to people in the state’s poorest ZIP codes.
+And while the mayor didn’t name Newsom, his comments ultimately are criticism of the governor’s approach, which were modified earlier this month when he announced 40% of all vaccine doses will go to people in the state’s most disadvantaged ZIP codes.

+Newsom came under harsh criticism from local officials when he announced in late January his plan to centralize vaccinations under a state system run by insurer Blue Shield.
+County officials felt they were being undercut, but more are coming on board now.

+The state public health department announced Friday that the state’s two largest counties, Los Angeles and San Diego, have signed on to the plan.
+The governor’s office had initially planned for counties to sign contracts with Blue Shield, but they now are signing memorandums of understanding with the state.

-California leads the nation in the number of COVID cases and deaths, with the poor, as well as African Americans and Latinos, accounting for a disproportionately high number
+California leads the nation in the number of COVID-19 cases and deaths, with the poor, as well as African Americans and Latinos, accounting for a disproportionately high number.

 When vaccines first became available in limited form in December, California followed federal recommendations and allowed vaccinations only for health care workers and the elderly and others in nursing homes and other long-term care facilities.

-Since then, Newsom has opened up eligibility all people 65 and older as well as teachers, child care workers, farm and food workers, and emergency personnel.
+Since then, Newsom has opened up eligibility to all people 65 and older as well as teachers, child care workers, farm and food workers, and emergency personnel.
 This week he added people with certain disabilities and underlying health conditions.

-Newsom came under harsh criticism from many local officials last month when he announced his plan to centralize vaccinations under a state system run by insurer Blue Shield.
-The local officials felt they were being undercut, but more are coming on board now.

-The state public health department announced Friday that the state’s two largest counties, Los Angeles and San Diego, have signed on to the plan.
-The governor’s office had initially planned for counties to sign contracts with Blue Shield but they now are signing memorandums of understanding with the state.
+On Friday, the governor said he expects to make everyone eligible for the vaccine by May 1 with supply ramping up.

+Garcetti said he had joined other mayors in urging President Joe Biden’s administration to give vaccines directly to cities.
+He said the city could double the number of shots being provided, but supplies are constrained.

+“L.A. city is bigger than 23 states.
+L.A. county is bigger than 45 states.
+But yet we still have to go through three layers of bureaucracy before we get our vaccines.
+That seems kind of silly at this time,” Garcetti said.